edheyev/MymupDataToolMonthly/README.md

 ---

-# Building Executable with PyInstaller
+# Building Executable with PyInstaller (notes for me)

 This document explains how to create a standalone executable from a Python script using PyInstaller within a virtual environment on Windows.